 - Can participants use the same cards for multiple transfers?
-Can they be loaded with values remotely? - Can cards hold multiple wallets for different interventions within and across projects (e.g., one wallet for multipurpose cash and another wallet to buy agricultural inputs)? - Do the cards require specific technologies or project-specific branding?
-Is there an existing stock of cards that can be used? - What is the loss/malfunction rate of cards used in previous projects? - What is the date expiration/period of validity for the cards?
+Can they be loaded with values remotely? - Can cards hold multiple wallets for different interventions within and across projects (e.g., one wallet for multipurpose cash and another wallet for agricultural inputs)? - Do the cards require specific technologies or project-specific branding?
+Is there an existing stock of cards that can be used? - What is the loss/malfunction rate of cards used in previous projects?
+What is the date expiration/period of validity for the cards? - Do Program Managers and Supply Chain Managers plan to reclaim cards from participants after the intervention/project?

-Paper Vouchers:
+Paper Vouchers